Remembering Lionel Cohen and Meyer Bubis

 2316957_2.jpg

 The man on the two photographs, who took part in the Yom Kippur service in Reykjavík in 1940, was Lionel Cohen, a Canadian from Toronto, born 12 April 1912.
 He came to Iceland as a private in the Royal Regiment of Canada.
-In 1942, on 19 August , he died in action in France, only 31 years of age.
+In 1942, on 19 August the same year he died in action in France, only 31 years of age.
 He died in the attack on Dieppe and is buried in the Canadian War Cemetery at Hautot-sur-Mer (See here and here).
 He was married to Rose (later Richmond; 1913-2005).

 Where was Maurice Kaye?